Kaizer Chiefs coach Ernst Middendorp explains his frustration about Khama Billiat

 He returned for the first 50 minutes of Amakhosi’s 4-0 Absa Premiership win against Stellenbosch FC last week‚ but Middendorp said now Chiefs’ medical team have recommended a two-week programme of rest and regeneration for Billiat.

-“We said it in September already – I was very vocal about him going to the Cosafa Cup on May 19‚” Middendorp said on Thursday‚ ahead of Chiefs’ PSL game against Bloemfontein Celtic at FNB Stadium on Saturday night (kickoff 8.15pm).
+“We said it in September already – I was very vocal about him going to the Cosafa Cup on May 19‚” Middendorp said on Thursday‚ ahead of Chiefs’ PSL game against Bloemfontein Celtic at Moses Mabhida Stadium on Saturday night (kickoff 8.15pm).

 “Then he was rushing back to Zimbabwe preparing with their team for Afcon‚ going to Egypt and playing there‚ coming back and we were in the middle of the preseason already.